 Work with Outreach team to recruit other volunteers to deliver content on PD workshop days

-Work closely with the Education team to track student progress
+Work closely with the Education team to track trainee progress

-Support during the technical classes with the icebreaker/energiser; student expenses; meeting with and giving student’s feedback
+Support during the technical classes with the icebreaker/energiser; trainee expenses; meeting with and giving trainee’s feedback

 Time commitment varies depending on the role